 Strong, clear silicone lids in 7 versatile sizes that can fit everything from small glasses to large containers.
 Multiple tabs provide a good grip when putting them in place.
-BPA-free and dishwasher-safe.
+Lids are made without BPA.

-Difficult to stretch over some containers.
-Lids sometimes slip off containers while in the refrigerator.
+Tough to stretch over some containers.
+Lids sometime slip off containers in the refrigerator.

 Is there anything more irritating than fighting with a piece of plastic wrap only for it to get stuck to itself and tangled?
 What about wrestling with a piece of aluminum foil that does nothing but crinkle and won’t stick to your serving ware?

 These annoyances can now be easily avoided thanks to the invention of stretch silicone lids.
 These handy kitchen accessories make saving leftovers a breeze, as you merely stretch them over the top of a bowl or dish and pop them into the fridge, helping to keep food fresh.
 Additionally, they’re reusable, so that means they’re good for the planet — and your budget.

 Silicone stretch lids are available in multiple sizes designed to fit different-sized containers, so you can fit them on bowls, over plates, and even over pieces of cut fruit.
 An inexpensive, eco-friendly alternative to plastic, they are also handy for those tired of losing Tupperware parts.

 Wondering why these stretch lids are made of silicone and not some other material?
 Here are the main benefits of food-grade silicone.